 There is a testing fee for assessments.
 The fee may be paid on the day of the scheduled test at the Cashier’s office located in the Office of Admissions and Records on the Blountville campus, or at any Northeast State campus.
-Students may go online to www.NortheastState.edu/Campus-Resources/Testing-Services/Online-Testing-Registration or call 423.354.2587 for testing information or to schedule a test date.
+Students may go online to www.NortheastState.edu/Testing for testing information or to schedule the ACCUPLACER test.
+Students may call 423.354.2587 when they have questions related to testing.

-Students who believe their placement is not correct and who have not enrolled in the course(s) at Northeast State or any other TBR institution may challenge their placement via the following measures:
+Students who have not attempted learning support courses at Northeast State or any other TBR institution may challenge their ACCUPLACER placement via the following measures: